 Starting point: a cool, fresh idea.
 Finish line: happy users.
-What every architect/contractor/fabricator wants, right?
-But in between, there’s a million ways to go astray.
-We recently completed a project for the new Dogfish Head Brewpub in Rehoboth that shows how an unusual design concept made it to successful completion.
-Please enjoy this Case Study reflecting details of the project.
+What every architect, contractor, and fabricator wants, right?
+But in between, there are a million ways to go astray.
+We recently completed a project for the new Dogfish Head Brewpub in Rehoboth, DE that shows how an unusual design concept made it to successful completion.

 The next step in this process is what separates successful seating design from failure: they tried it out on real people.
 A prototype booth was constructed at Dogfish Head’s original location, and the public was invited to try it and comment.

 Just looking at the photo, what would you predict would be the most common feedback?
 On the whole, people liked the design but consistently asked for two improvements.

 First, they wanted some upholstery for better back support.
 Adding this had the secondary benefit of pushing them a couple of inches forward in the seat, keeping their heads from hitting the booth as it curves inward.

 And they wanted the floor to be flat.
 Curved floors actually feel very strange, and are quite difficult to navigate in high heels (or after a few beers.)